Who is considered a post-baccalaureate student?

 * NMU has an alternate procedure regarding acceptable documentation for applicants with extenuating circumstances.
 Applicants with extenuating circumstances should contact the Admissions or Graduate Admissions Office for more information.

-- Scholarships - Post-bac students are not eligible for our freshmen or transfer scholarships.
+Scholarships - Post-bac students are not eligible for our freshman or transfer scholarships.
 Other types of financial assistance may be available.
 Please consult with the financial aid office regarding your eligibility.

 Post-baccalaureate students at NMU may seek an additional undergraduate degree, certificate or education certification.
 There is also a post-baccalaureate non-degree option for those wishing to take pre-requisite coursework for graduate school, or take courses for personal or professional enrichment.
 You can browse our programs here or explore individual courses here.